 Therefore, the highest legal act for it, as mentioned above, is an international treaty, which determines the special international legal personality of the city.

-Thus, state-like entities should be classified as derivative subjects of international law, since their legal personality is the result of the intentions and activities of the primary subjects of international law.
+Thus, state-like entities should be classified as derivative subjects of international law, since their legal personality is the result of the intentions and activities of primary subjects of international law.

 What else to read